 |On-premises + public cloud cost range||Monthly Cost|

 As can be seen in the numbers above, using a hybrid cloud solution and storing 80% of the data in the cloud with a provider such as Backblaze B2 can result in significant savings over storing only on-premises.
-For other cost scenarios, see the B2 Cost Calculator.
+For other cost scenarios, see the Backblaze B2 Pricing page and Cost Calculator.

-When Hybrid Might Not Always Be the Right Fit
+When Hybrid Cloud Might Not Always Be the Right Fit

 There are circumstances where the hybrid cloud might not be the best solution.
 Smaller organizations operating on a tight IT budget might best be served by a purely public cloud solution.
 The cost of setting up and running private servers is substantial.

-An application that requires the highest possible speed might not be suitable for hybrid, depending on the specific cloud implementation.
+An application that requires the highest possible speed might not be suitable for hybrid cloud, depending on the specific cloud implementation.
 While latency does play a factor in data storage for some users, it is less of a factor for uploading and downloading data than it is for organizations using the hybrid cloud for computing.
-Because Backblaze recognized the importance of speed and low-latency for customers wishing to use computing on data stored in B2, we directly connected our data centers with those of our computing partners, ensuring that latency would not be an issue even for a hybrid cloud computing solution.

-From the high altitude perspective, any solution that enables an organization to respond in a flexible manner to IT demands is a win.
-Avoiding big upfront capital expenses for in-house IT infrastructure will appeal to the CFO.
-Being able to quickly spin up IT resources as they’re needed will appeal to the CTO and VP of Operations.
+From a 10,000 foot perspective, any solution that enables an organization to respond in a flexible manner to IT demands is a win.
+Avoiding big up-front capital expenses for in-house IT infrastructure will appeal to the CFO.
+Being able to quickly spin up IT resources as they’re needed will appeal to the CTO and VP of operations.

-We’ve arrived at the bottom line and the question is, should you or your organization embrace hybrid cloud infrastructures?
+We’ve arrived at the bottom line and the question is, should you or your organization embrace hybrid cloud infrastructure?

-According to 451 Research, by 2019, 69% of companies will operate in hybrid cloud environments, and 60% of workloads will be running in some form of hosted cloud service (up from 45% in 2017).
+According to Flexera’s 2021 State of the Cloud report, 82% of enterprises utilize a hybrid cloud strategy.
 That indicates that the benefits of the hybrid cloud appeal to a broad range of companies.

 As data management professionals increasingly recognize the advantages of the hybrid cloud, we can expect more and more of them to embrace it as an essential part of their IT strategy.

 Are you currently embracing the hybrid cloud, or are you still uncertain or hanging back because you’re satisfied with how things are currently?
-Maybe you’ve gone totally hybrid.
-We’d love to hear your comments below on how you’re dealing with the hybrid cloud.
+We’d love to hear your comments below on how you’re approaching your cloud architecture decisions.